Bacon Brothers (gangsters): Murder of Jonathan Bacon

 A gangster who turned against gangster lifestyle was Gurmit Singh Dhak, the co-boss of the Dhak-Duhre gang.
 The Dhak-Duhre group was allied with the United Nations gang.
 After being shot and wounded in a restaurant, Dhak contacted the Odd Squad (youth engagement unit) of the RCMP about making an anti-gang video for high school students.
 In a video made in June 2010, Dhak stated the swaggering, macho aggression of the gangsters hid a deep insecurity as he stated that to live the life of a gangster was to live in fear, never knowing when someone would try to kill him and never knowing who to trust.
 Dhak stated: "...if I could turn back time, I would never do it again.
 Every day I've got to look over my shoulder; I've got to worry about my family, I've got to worry about, like, if I jump out of my car, am I going to get shot?
 Or, you know, I could be walking in the mall and walking out and getting shot.
 I don't know...Oh, I want to get out.
 But it's too late now to get out.
 I have too many enemies".
 On October 16, 2010, Dhak's prescience about his imminent demise was proved correct when he was murdered with his corpse being found in his BMW automobile in the parking lot of the Metrotown Mall in Burnaby.
 The cause of Dhak's death was being shot in the face.
 Suhhveer "Sukh" Dhak, the younger brother of Gurmit, believed that the Wolfpack gang and that Amero, Riach, and Jonathan Bacon in particular were the ones responsible for his brother's murder.
 Dhak vowed to avenge his brother's murder.
-The police believe that the Wolfpack group was indeed responsible for the murder of Gurmit Dhak, but have stated there was insufficient evidence to lay charges given that the killer of Dhak has never been arrested.
+The police believe that the Wolfpack group was indeed responsible for the murder of Gurmit Dhak, but have stated there was insufficient evidence to lay charges given that the killer of Dhak has never been identified.